Galileo88/Galileos-Planet-Pack/README.md

 * Fixed erroneous biome entries in body and resource configs
 * GPP KSC Switcher no longer activates if GPP Secondary is installed
 * Classic Stock resource system
+* Added location for KrakenJuice for users of v0.8 or higher of the KrakenScience mod

 ## TO INSTALL: